 This is a story of one of those times when God, quite literally, took my breath away.

 I was a happily single mom at the time.
 The kids were out, and taking advantage of a quiet Sunday afternoon to myself, I was cutting out a pattern on the floor of my bedroom.
-Strange I know, but it was the only area big enough to lay out all the pattern pieces.
-As I catapulted around the floor, trying not to swallow pins and stab myself with the scissors, I began to feel rattled and distracted.
+As I catapulted around the floor, trying not to swallow pins and stab myself with the scissors, for some unknown reason, I began to feel rattled and distracted.
 I tried to remain focused on my sewing but the strange feeling persisted.

 Not knowing why, I eventually stopped what I was doing, sat down on the corner of my bed and said: